-Horses are highly intelligent animals, and as such, when confined too long may get a bit stir-crazy.
+Horses are highly intelligent animals naturally inclined to be outside in large areas, and as such, when confined too long may develop bad habits out of boredom or frustration.
 A common habit that horses develop to ease their boredom and frustration is chewing on their wood stalls or other wood in their enclosures.

 There are some medical issues, such as vitamin deficiencies, that may compel a horse to chew wood.
 But most of the time a horse that's chewing on wood is a bored horse.

 Why Do Horses Chew Wood?

 There are a few reasons why horses chew wood.
-It's worth noting that wood chewing isn't found among wild horses, so this is a behavior that can be untrained (although it may be more difficult in some cases than others).
+It's worth noting that wood chewing is not typically observed among wild horses, so this is a behavior that typically results from keeping a horse in an unnatural environment.

 Horses kept in stalls or paddocks, secluded from other horses, or fed mostly concentrates without enough fodder to keep them chewing over a long period of time may become bored and chew fences for something to do.

 Some horses may have learned to gnaw wood from stable or pasture mates.
 Like mischievous kids, they try what the other kids are trying, even if they would never have thought of it on their own—and the habit sticks.
 This is a bit of a trickier situation when it comes time to train the horse out of the wood-chewing behavior, because you may need to involve more than one horse in your efforts.

-Horses that crib or windsuck can be hard on wood (and other surfaces) too.
-However, this isn't truly wood chewing, and the solutions aren't quite as easy.
+Horses that crib can be hard on wood (and other surfaces) too.
+However, this isn't truly wood chewing.

-Cribbing, formally referred to as aerophagia, is an obsessive-compulsive disorder (again, found only in domesticated horses), where the horse sinks its teeth into an upright object like a fence post, then pulls against the object while inhaling and arching its neck.
-The horse isn't really chewing on the wood since it doesn't break off or swallow any pieces; it's more like nibbling at the surface.
+Cribbing, formally referred to as aerophagia, is an obsessive-compulsive disorder (again, found only in domesticated horses), where the horse sinks its incisors into an upright object like a fence post, then pulls against the object while inhaling and arching its neck.
+The horse isn't really chewing on the wood since it doesn't break off or swallow any pieces; it's more like leaning on the surface in order to forceably gulp air.

 How to Stop Wood Chewing